devJimmyboy/Starman/README.md

 - [thomasjohnkane/tailwind-alpine-chrome-extension](https://github.com/thomasjohnkane/tailwind-alpine-chrome-extension) - Starter Kit for building a Web Extension with Tailwindcss & AlpineJS
 - [PHLAK/presentation](https://github.com/PHLAK/presentation) - Presentation template using reveal.js + Tailwind CSS

+## Hack

+- [htr-tech/zphisher](https://github.com/htr-tech/zphisher) - An automated phishing tool with 30+ templates.
+This Tool is made for educational purpose only !
+Author will not be responsible for any misuse of this toolkit !

 ## Handlebars

 - [microsoft/vscode-codicons](https://github.com/microsoft/vscode-codicons) - The icon font for Visual Studio Code

 ## JavaScript

+- [portainer/portainer](https://github.com/portainer/portainer) - Making Docker and Kubernetes management easy.
+- [mengshukeji/Luckysheet](https://github.com/mengshukeji/Luckysheet) - Luckysheet is an online spreadsheet like excel that is powerful, simple to configure, and completely open source.
+- [styled-icons/styled-icons](https://github.com/styled-icons/styled-icons) - 💅 Popular icon packs like Font Awesome, Material Design, and Octicons, available as React Styled Components
+- [SwapnilSoni1999/spotify-dl](https://github.com/SwapnilSoni1999/spotify-dl) - Spotify Downloader and alternative of Spotdl(python) tool made in NodeJS based on youtube-dl
+- [vitejs/awesome-vite](https://github.com/vitejs/awesome-vite) - ⚡️ A curated list of awesome things related to Vite.js
+- [iterative/cml](https://github.com/iterative/cml) - ♾️ CML - Continuous Machine Learning | CI/CD for ML
 - [grommet/grommet](https://github.com/grommet/grommet) - a react-based framework that provides accessibility, modularity, responsiveness, and theming in a tidy package
 - [antfu/vite-node](https://github.com/antfu/vite-node) - Vite as Node.js runtime
 - [civiccc/react-waypoint](https://github.com/civiccc/react-waypoint) - A React component to execute a function whenever you scroll to an element.